Alaska Wild Berries and Flowers

 To find this ominously named plant you will have to head to the well-drained forests on the coast of Alaska.
 Due to the cover of spines and stinging hairs on the stalk of this plant it is in your best interest to avoid direct contact.
 These spines and stingers cover the plant from stalk to leaves, leaving only the berries and roots without the threat of injury.

-The beach pea is typically found near coastal regions of Alaska.
+The beach pea is typically found near the coastal regions of Alaska.
+You can also find them in the marsh and wetland areas.
 These pea-shaped flowers can spotted in hues of pinks and purples.
 The Denaʼina people have been known to eat their seeds either raw, boiled, or preserved in seal oil (Central Coast).

 These Alaskan wildflowers have spiny stalks and flower in beautiful shades of pinks.
 In the fall they fruit.
-These fruits are known as rosehips.
-These plants are typically low lying shrubs found in meadows and woodlands.
-In addition, the pink flowers have yellow stamens and come with a pleasant aroma.
+These dark red fruits are known as rosehips perfect for teas and syrups.
+These plants are typically low-lying shrubs found in meadows and woodlands.
+Additionally, the pink flowers have yellow stamens and come with a pleasant aroma, perfect for attracting pollinators.
 So go ahead, stop and smell the roses if you spot these bushes.